-When you leave your boat after a cruise weekend you can count on all selections being saved through a stereo memory system featured on your vessel even with the main battery switch turned off.
-The stereo memory display is located on the battery management panel.
+The Fusion stereo unit installed in your vessel is designed and engineered for the harsh marine environment.
+Head units are globally IPX5 rated against water ingress.
+When you leave your boat after a cruise weekend you can count on all selections being saved through a stereo memory system featured on your vessel, even with the main battery switch turned off.